How to Start a Miami Business

 Every Florida business must register with the Florida Secretary of State Division of Corporations, SunBiz.
 The only exception is a sole proprietorship exclusively operating under the business owner’s legal name.
 So before taking any further legal steps for the business, every Miami entrepreneur must decide how the business will be structured in order to correctly file and set the foundation for their new company.

 Businesses with no legal distinction—and therefore no liability protection—between the owners and the business are unincorporated businesses.
-Examples include sole proprietorships and general partnerships.

 If you plan to do business in Miami as a sole proprietorship or general partnership, your business name is your own personal legal name.
 If you want to operate under a different name, you need to register a fictitious name, also called a Florida DBA, with the Secretary of State.
 A fictitious name does not provide the same limited liability protections or other benefits of an LLC or corporation.
 It’s just a name you’ll do business under.
 The state filing fee for a fictitious name is only $50 and it’s good for five years, which makes it a popular choice for some Miami small businesses.

 Businesses registered with the state as distinct legal entities separate from their owners are incorporated businesses.
-Corporations and limited liability companies are incorporated businesses; they have their own legal names, taxpayer identification numbers, and assets.
+Corporations and limited liability companies are incorporated businesses.
+They have their own legal names, taxpayer identification numbers, and assets.

 To start a Florida LLC or corporation, you’ll need to file Articles of Organization (for LLCs) or Articles of Incorporation (for corporations) with the Florida Secretary of State.
 After registering your new business with the state, you’ll also need to file an Annual Report each year after formation by May 1st.
 Unlike unincorporated businesses, your Florida LLC or corporation will not need to register a fictitious name unless you do business under a company name besides the one listed in your articles.